-Sheila and Jasmine are both Level 2 trained in IFS.
+Sheila and Jasmine are Level 2 and Level 3 trained in IFS respectively.
 They are grateful to have been trained by Lead Trainers Kay Gardner and Cece Sykes, two of the better known pioneers in the field from the USA.

-Both Sheila and Jasmine are a brief moment away from qualifying as IFS certified therapists, which requires a minimum of two years experience using the model, regular consultation with an IFS supervisor, an abundance of hours using the model and participation in extra trainings.
+Both Sheila and Jasmine are IFS certified therapists, which requires a minimum of two years experience using the model, regular consultation with an IFS supervisor, an abundance of hours using the model and participation in extra trainings.
 As a fun fact, their incredible supervisor has worked with the likes of Bessel van der Kolk of 'The Body Keeps The Score' fame.

 - Dr Richard Schwartz